Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 #### Friends and family

-I requested some feedback from friends and family on the how website displays on there devices, so was tested on iphone 7, iphone 8, iphone 11, ipad and two laptop computers.
+I requested some feedback from friends and family on the how website displays on there devices, so was tested on iphone 7, iphone 8, iphone 11, ipad and two laptop computers, the website looked good on all of these screen sizes.

 #### W3 Validators